wunderlist20/backend/README.md

 Deployed on Heroku with a PosgresSQL database https://wunderlist-02.herokuapp.com/

+Link to the landing page (React app is connected to login) https://wunderlist20.github.io/landing-avni/index.html

 ## Description

 This project is a RESTful API built using Node and Express.
 The purpose of this project is to provide a Backend for a Wunderlist 2.0 web application.
 User registration, login, todo creation, deletion, fetching, or editing, are all handled here.
 This project was deployed on `Heroku`.